 1. Get educated—It’s important to know your body and which foods affect it positively and negatively.
 We’re all aware that too much sugar or too many carbs can keep us from getting to that ideal weight and staying there, but remember that these foods can also make us cranky and irritable.
 Keep a Food Journal to track what works and what doesn’t.

 2. Build buffer time into your schedule—Allow time for appointments that may run over the allotted time on your calendar.
-For example, a visit to the doctors or your hairdresser.
+For example, a visit to the doctor or your hairdresser.
 Or if you’ve scheduled a meeting with a client who typically runs late, plan your next meeting at least 30 minutes after that meeting ends.
 Don’t forget to also add in travel time too!

 3. Meal plan—Before the workweek gets started, make time to plan your healthy food choices by reviewing your calendar for the week.
 Determine where you’ll be each day for Breakfast/Lunch/Dinner.
 Make a grocery shopping list and pick up the essentials needed to make those meals.
+Get your free Meal Planning form here.

 4. Keep a Stash of healthy snacks!
 Put a few healthy snacks in the glove box of your car in case you’re running behind and need a pick me up.
 Then you’ll have something on hand and easily accessible that’s good for you.